 If you’re ready to get started, here are some tips on how to develop effective microlearning content:

 Like any e-learning content you create, it’s important to identify your intended learning objective before diving into the creation process.
 The difference in microlearning content development is that your learning objective should be singular – and the more specific the better.
 Knowing exactly what new knowledge or skills you want your learners to walk away with at the end of your course not only streamlines the creation process for you but also ensures you don’t include any irrelevant content.

 Microlearning is, by definition, short.
 But how short should it be?
 Research has shown that effective microlearning content lasts between two and seven minutes.
 But because attention spans are on the decline, learners aren’t guaranteed to make it through the entirety of learning content, even if it’s just a few minutes long.
-With that in mind, it’s still worth making sure your learners can easily skim the content and develop clear takeaways.
+With that in mind, when creating microlearning content it’s still worth making sure your learners can easily skim the content and develop clear takeaways.
 This is particularly useful if you use microlearning in soft skills training as your employees can immediately apply their learnings once they’ve completed their course.

-Employing a conversational tone that communicates in a way learners do in their everyday lives can also improve relatability.
-Using an active voice ensures your content gets the point across quickly, allowing your learners to form conclusions and close their knowledge gaps faster.
+Employing a conversational tone that communicates in the same way learners do in their everyday lives can also improve relatability.
+When developing microlearning content, use an active voice ensures your content gets the point across quickly, allowing your learners to form conclusions and close their knowledge gaps faster.

 Keeping content short and specific isn’t enough to make sure learners stay focused.
 Consider balancing text out with engaging visuals or interactive elements.
 You could also deliver your content in an engaging format altogether.
 For example, videos create a multisensory learning experience (visually and audibly), which can also improve learner retention rates.

 To help you keep up with your learners’ needs for short and effective content, it’s important to optimize your own content creation process accordingly.
-Here are the key features we recommend you look out for when using an e-learning authoring tool to create microlearning:
+Here are the key features we recommend you look out for when using an e-learning authoring tool to create microlearning content:

 A complex authoring tool can slow you down, causing you to spend more time than needed learning to use the tool before you can finally create your content.
 An authoring tool with a user-friendly interface is key to getting you started.
 Easygenerator’s drag-and-drop course creator, for instance, makes it easy for anyone to create content regardless of their professional background.